bwbwbwbw/DummyCTFPlatform/README.md

 - I18N

-  Currently we only have Chinese language, PRs are welcome!
-See [ui/locales/zh.json](https://github.com/SummerWish/DummyCTFPlatform/blob/master/ui/locales/zh.json).
+  Currently we only have [Chinese](https://github.com/SummerWish/DummyCTFPlatform/blob/master/ui/locales/zh.json).
+PRs are welcome!

 - User register and login

   A user can take part in multiple CTF contests in the platform.

-- Challenge repository
+- Challenge pool

-  You can store candidate challenges and only choose what you want to a CTF contest.
+  You can store candidate challenges and only add what you want to a CTF contest.

 - Multiple CTF contests